vnpy/vnpy/README_ENG.md

     * TQSDK ([tqsdk](https://www.github.com/vnpy/vnpy_tqsdk)): futures

-8. standard component for cross-process communication (vnpy.rpc) for implementing complex trading systems in distributed deployments
+8. Standard component for inter-process communication (vnpy.rpc) for implementing complex trading systems in distributed deployments

 9. Python high-performance K-line charts (vnpy.chart), supporting large data volume chart display and real-time data update functions

-10. [Community Forum](http://www.vnpy.com) and [Zhihu Column](http://zhuanlan.zhihu.com/vn-py), which include the development tutorial of vn.py project and the research on the application of Python in the field of quantitative trading, etc.
+10. [Community Forum](http://www.vnpy.com) and [Zhihu Blog](http://zhuanlan.zhihu.com/vn-py), which include the development tutorial of vn.py project and the research on the application of Python in the field of quantitative trading, etc.

 11. The official communication group 262656087 (QQ), with strict management (regular purging of long-term diving members), and the membership fee will be donated to the vn.py community fund.